Lizinska de Mirbel: Success

 From this time Lizinca de Mirbel became much in demand by the Paris élite due to the king's favour.

 She was house painter to Louis XVIII and his successor Charles X.

 She won a second class medal at the 1822 Exposition.

 She was awarded the first class gold medal at the Paris Salon of 1827 for her miniatures and watercolors.

 Her work won awards in all the subsequent exhibitions apart from those of 1836, 1838 and 1843.

 She competed at the 1849 exhibition, where she won a second class medal.

-Some of portraits exhibited at different shows included King Charles X, the Duke of Fitz-James (1827), Élie, duc Decazes, the Princess of Chalais, Count Demidoff (1834) Louis-Philippe, Queen of the Belgians, Duke of Orleans, Count of Paris, Fanny Elssler (1839), General Gourgaud (1841), François Guizot (1844), Duchess of Treviso (1845), Marshal de Reggio (1847) and Émile de Girardin (1848).
+Some of her portraits exhibited at different shows included those of King Charles X, the Duke of Fitz-James (1827), Élie, duc Decazes, the Princess of Chalais, Count Demidoff (1834), Louis-Philippe, Louise of Orléans, the Duke of Orleans, the Count of Paris, Fanny Elssler (1839), General Gourgaud (1841), François Guizot (1844), the Duchess of Treviso (1845), the Marshal de Reggio (1847) and Émile de Girardin (1848).

 Lizinca de Mirbel was particularly known for her portraits of elderly men and women.

 Pierre Paul Emmanuel de Pommayrac was one of her pupils.

 She died of cholera on 30 August 1849 during an epidemic.